Knowledge base

 - You can also change only the passwords of email addresses.

-Change the user account password
+Change the password of the Infomaniak account

 - Click on Save.